Buddytheelff/webmapping/Chapter04/readme.md

 * passenger_count: the number of passengers in the vehicle (driver entered value)
 * trip_duration: duration of the trip in seconds

+**Visualize [_pickup_sample.geojson_](./pickup_sample.geojson) on maps and feel free to make any customizations.**

+Optional: Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
+Convert your dataset to a GeoJSON file and add it to a Leaflet map in _main.js_.

 **If you choose to find your own dataset, please follow the following instructions:**
 > Finding data can be one of the most difficult and time-consuming tasks of any mapping project.
 Below are some useful resources for finding data.
 This list is not meant to be exhaustive; many governments, agencies, and non-government organizations maintain their own websites for data access that are not included below.